 However, receiving treatment for one disorder, and not the another, may worsen each condition.
 In order for treatment to be effective, both conditions must be treated at the same time.

-Alcohol And Depression Treatment
+Alcohol Abuse And Depression Treatment

 Both clinical depression and an alcohol use disorder are generally treated with a combination of behavioral therapy and medications.
 Many inpatient treatment centers, also called residential rehab, provide specialized programs for people with co-occurring disorders.

 Certain intensive behavioral therapies, like cognitive behavioral therapy (CBT) and motivational interviewing (MI), have shown positive results for dealing with depressive and alcohol use disorders.
 Medications, like antidepressants, can be used to treat depression.
-Other government approved medications are successful for reducing alcohol cravings, but won’t be effective for treating depression.
+Other government approved medications are successful in reducing alcohol cravings, but won’t be effective for treating depression.

 Integrated treatment, or a collaboration of services among professionals in the mental health and addiction treatment fields, is likely most effective.
 People with co-occurring disorders have a low rate of completing treatment, making an integrated approach essential for their success in recovery.